Y-T-G/Y-T-G.github.io/content/about/index.md

 ## My Experience

-I have over a year of experience in building and optimizing computer vision models and pipelines for production.
+I have been in the video analytics industry for over an year, building and optimizing computer vision models and pipelines for production.

 ### Algorithm Engineer (Computer Vision) @ Graymatics (Sep 2023 - Present)